Patrice de MacMahon: President of the Republic

 In May 1873, MacMahon was elected President of the French Third Republic, by the royalist and conservative majority in the National Assembly.
 Only one vote was cast against him.
-Renowned for his popularity, Mac Mahon was elected following the unsuccessful election of Adolphe Thiers on 24 May 1873.
-He replaced Prime Minister Jules Armand Dufaure with Duke Albert, 4th duc de Broglie, a monarchist.
-With Duke Broglie as Prime Minister, he adopted a series of measures to install a new conservative "moral order".
+Renowned for his popularity, MacMahon was elected following the unsuccessful election of Adolphe Thiers on 24 May 1873.
+He replaced Prime Minister Jules Armand Dufaure with Duke Albert de Broglie, a monarchist.
+With de Broglie as Prime Minister, he adopted a series of measures to install a new conservative "moral order".

 MacMahon favoured a restoration of the monarchy but when this project failed, accepted a seven-year mandate which the Assembly gave him on 9 November 1873.
-Mac Mahon deemed himself responsible to the country than to parliament, which brought him into conflict with the Chamber of Deputies.
+MacMahon deemed himself responsible to the country rather than to parliament, which brought him into conflict with the Chamber of Deputies.

 In his still unpublished memoirs, MacMahon described his political convictions: "By family tradition, and by the sentiments towards the royal house which were instilled in me by my early education, I could not be anything but a Legitimist."
 Nevertheless, in November 1873, he refused to meet with the Bourbon claimant to the throne, Henri, Count of Chambord, as he thought this incompatible with his duties as President of the Republic.
 On 4 February 1874, MacMahon declared that he would respect the established legal order.
 Preferring to remain "au-dessus des partis" (above parties), he observed rather than took part in the procedures which in January and February 1875 led to the French Constitutional Laws of 1875, which established the French Third Republic as the government of France.

 During the night of 23–24 June 1875 the Garonne region suffered heavy flooding.
 While visiting the inundated cities and villages he declared "que d'eau… que d'eau !… " (nothing but water…only water!…).
 The prefect of the department responded to him: "Et encore, Monsieur le Président, vous n'en voyez que le dessus!"
 (Then again, Mr. President, you are only seeing what's above the surface!").

 In September 1875, he stayed at Vernon for several days, in order to prepare the grand maneuvers of the third army.
 Following the 1876 French legislative election, which resulted in a republican majority, he agreed with great reluctance to the formation of governments under prime ministers Jules Dufaure and Jules Simon, which were dominated by Republicans.